dhuny/tpch/README.md

 make
 ```

 Generate the files for the population.
-The -s represents the scale factor which has properly defined values in TPC-H documentation and can be a minimum of 1, representing 1 GB.
-For testing purposes, 0.1 is used here, representing 100MB of data.
+The -s represents the scale factor (SF), which has properly defined values in TPC-H documentation and can be a minimum of 1, representing 1 GB.
+For testing purposes, 1 is used here, representing 1GB of data.TPC-H recommends (SF) values like 1, 10 and so on.
 ```
-./dbgen -s 0.1
+./dbgen -s 1
 ```

 The generation of files will take some time.
 After completion, it will create a series of files ending with .tbl.
 To list them, type